 Add all of the remaining dumpling ingredients, apart from the flour, to the beetroot and onion.
 Stir until all is well combined.
 Season with salt and pepper.
 Add the flour, starting with 30g.
 The dough should remain soft, but start to come together in the bowl.
 If the mixture seems too wet add flour a little at a time until the right consistency is reached.
 Do not be tempted to add more flour or the dumplings will be gluey.
 Leave the mixture to sit for 15 to 20 minutes while you bring a deep pan of water to the boil and make the sauce, by putting all of the sauce ingredients into a bowl and whisking together until emulsified.

 When the water comes to the boil, turn down to a gentle simmer.
 Using a knife or spoon divide the dumpling mixture into quarters.
 Wet your hands with cold water and then take a quarter of the mixture and quickly shape it into a ball.
-Repeat with the remaining dumpling mixture, then gently lower the dumplings into the hot water, being careful not to burn your fingers.
+Repeat with the remaining dumpling mixture.
+Gently lower the dumplings into the hot water, being careful not to burn your fingers.

 The dumplings will sink.
 Using a slotted or perforated spoon stir them very gently from time to time to stop them sticking to the bottom of the pan.
 Cook for 8 to 10 minutes until they float, when they are ready.
 Carefully remove the dumplings from the pan with a slotted spoon and allow as much water as possible to drain away.